 When meandering around town, don’t forget to ask one of the locals about exciting events that may be going on in Chickasha during your visit!
 The month of December is a wonderful time to be in Chickasha as the sparkling spirits of the community are dedicated to spreading holiday cheer to both locals and travelers at their Annual Festival of Light award-winning lighting display.
 Spanning over 4 miles in Shannon Springs Park and showcasing over 4 million lights, this nationally recognized event brings in approximately 300,000 people to the area during the Christmas season.

 However, if you’re too swamped with the hustle and bustle of the holidays, you should plan a visit to Chickasha during another time of the year.
 In the spring, art lovers gather in Chickasha to celebrate the annual Montmartre Chalk Art Festival at The University of Science and Arts.
 These Oklahoma artists obviously do not confine their work to the walls – they take their creativity to the streets and sidewalks!
 For car enthusiasts, Chickasha hosts two annual Auto Swap Meets throughout the year, which are considered to be some of the largest swap meets in the world.
-For outdoor adventurists looking for a fun fall activity, visit the Reding Farm and dare to jigsaw your way through the largest cornfield maze in the state.
-Beware, some of the mazes are haunted – we hope you make it out alive so you can enjoy the rest of your trip in Chickasha!
+Looking for a fun fall activity?
+Visit in October for the Rock Island Arts Festival or the Oklahoma Food Truck Championship.

 Chickasha welcomes and is waiting for you!
 Come experience the folksy fun, fabulous flavors and famed attractions that make this place one of Chickasaw Country’s favorite small town destinations!